econ-ark/Life-Cycle-Prime-Time/content/life-cycle-prime-time.md

 [^modigliani_brumberg]: @10.7551/mitpress/1923.003.0004

-In this paper, we argue that the elements are already available to construct a model that 'practitioners can adopt,' and all that is needed is to combine the relevant academic contributions with some wisdom from practitioners' own experience of advising clients.
+In this paper, we argue that the elements are already available to construct a model that 'practitioners can adopt.'
+All that is needed is to combine the relevant academic contributions with some wisdom from practitioners' own experience of advising clients.
 Our paper's central contribution is to provide a small [open-source computational model](github.com/econ-ark/life-cycle-prime-time) that incorporates some of the features that make it possible to build rigorous optimizing life cycle models whose advice is not obviously wrong.

 We begin with a (very) brief literature synopsis, then present a set of models that illustrate the difficulty of matching empirical facts with the life-cycle approach.